Written by Alice McLeod on 13 / 06 / 2023

-So, with our ever helpful head on we have prepared a 5 step guide to help you happily zip around Europe and while we were researching we managed to cream some top tips from some seasoned railers.
+So, we have prepared a 5 step guide to help you happily zip around Europe this summer on your interrailing adventure.

 You have a few choices when it comes to tickets.
 You can either buy a single country InterRail pass which lets you travel freely within one of 30 European countries, or a 'Global Pass' which is valid across 30 countries! (well, with the exception of your country of residence, though discounts may be available when you show your Global Pass).